Rohit-Alex/Tsuki-No-Me/README.md

 Ans: Returns true is object property is deleted else false.
     syntax: delete object.property
             delete object[property]

+    If we want to delete an element in array using this delete syntax i.e. delete arr[2] Then it does remove it but leaves undefined at that place.
+So size still remains the same.

+    const arr = ["Paisa", "Paisa", "Paisa"];
+    delete arr[1]; // removes "Paisa" and returns true console.log(arr[1]); // undefined
+    console.log(arr); // ['Paisa', ,'Paisa']

 27> sort method on array and strings.
     -> Math.random()